product icon

 App

-Paraglide JS provides first-class support for server-side rendering (SSR) through its paraglideMiddleware() and async context management.
+Paraglide JS provides first-class support for server-side rendering (SSR) and static site generation (SSG) through the paraglideMiddleware().

 Using paraglideMiddleware()